FAQs

 Solicitors fees – charged by the solicitor to complete the conveyancing transactions on the property.
 Your solicitor may ask for part of this to be paid up front when you instruct them and the remainder is paid upon completion.

-Stamp duty land tax – a tax levied by the government on any property purchase above £125,000 (subject to certain criteria).
+Stamp duty land tax – a tax levied by the government on any property purchase over a particular price.

 Lender arrangement fees/Booking fees – charged by the lender for arranging the loan.
 This can be added to the loan in most circumstances but will therefore increase the size of the loan.